 JOSEPH & MARY (Mat 1-2)

 Most know about these two and the miraculous birth of Jesus.
-While most key in on Mary, which is overshadowed by the Holy Ghost, we don’t always look at what Joseph went through during this time of reproach.
+While most key in on Mary, which was overshadowed by the Holy Ghost, we don’t always look at what Joseph went through during this time of reproach.

 There are very few couples in the whole world that could ever keep from being intimate with each other after getting married.
 Before being married, sure, there are lots of people that can do that, but Joseph… He was married, but couldn’t consummate the marriage.
 So, how could Joseph endure nine months of celibacy, and yet be in the prime of love and affection?
 Simple… self-control and commitment to God’s will.
 In my eyes, Joseph is a hero.
 Not only was he committed, he was also willing to go through the reproach and gossip of the city.